verifa/rt-retention/README.md

 # rt-retention

-A JFrog CLI plugin to facilitate artifact retention in Artifactory.
+A simple JFrog CLI plugin to facilitate enforcing retention policies in Artifactory.

-## TL;DR

-Deletes artifacts matching all [File Specs](https://www.jfrog.com/confluence/display/JFROG/Using+File+Specs) found in a given directory.
+The plugin allows you to delete artifacts using [FileSpecs](https://www.jfrog.com/confluence/display/JFROG/Using+File+Specs) found in a given directory.

-Allows for generation of FileSpecs files through Go templates and a JSON configuration file.
+It also allows for generation of FileSpecs through Go templates and a JSON configuration file.

-## Installation

-This plugin isn't currently hosted anywhere yet, so you'll be building it locally.

-You can use the [build.sh](scripts/build.sh) and [install.sh](scripts/install.sh) scripts.

-## Usage

 ### Commands